vtalos/commit-count-analyzer/README.md

 # commit-count-analyzer
-Python scripts to analyze the allocation of the number of commits in GitHub repositories for different periods of of time
+Contains python and shell scripts to analyze the allocation of commits in GitHub repositories for different periods of time.
+Uses repositories with commits in the 2004-2023 period.